ComplianceAsCode/auditree-framework/doc-source/running-on-travis.rst

 Running on Travis
 =================

-Running compliance tool from a CI like Travis can be really useful for executing your compliance checks periodically.
+Running the Auditree framework from a CI like Travis can be really useful for executing your compliance checks periodically.
 Thus you can track the current level of compliance for different standards and also notify people whenever there is a failure, so it can be fixed in some way.